johhat/sanntidsheis/README.md

 - No network partitioning

 ## Choices
-- When stopping at a flow, all orders are cleared (everyone enters/exits the elevator)
+- When stopping at a floor, all orders are cleared (everyone enters/exits the elevator)
 - What does the elevator do if it cannot connect to the network during initialization?